High Suffolk Family Hub - Debenham

 How does High Suffolk & Eye Family Hub cater for children and families with special educational needs and/or disability?

-Family Hubs are for families with children under five.
+Family Hubs are for families with children aged 0-19 years and up to age 25 for those with SEND.
 In Suffolk we have joined up our Children’s Centre’s with our Health Visiting service, as we believe this will provide you with the best care and support.
-The Hub teams are made up of Health Visitors, Family Support Practitioners and Support and Information officers.
+The Hub teams are made up of Health Visitors, Healthy Child Practitioners and Support and Information Officers.